jonnor/ESC-CNN-microcontroller/braindump.md

 Intervals
 Test: Count how often features are accessed in forest/GBM.
 Plot class distributions wrt feature value (histogram) and thresholds

-Hypothesis: On-demand computation of features can save significant amount of time.
+### Hypothesis: On-demand computation of features can save significant amount of time.
 Test: Use decision_path() to determine how often features are accessed per sample Using GradientBoostedTrees/RandomForest/ExtraTrees as classifier, pulling in convolutions as needed.
 Memoization to store intermediate results.
 Flips dataflow in the classifier from forward to backward direction

+### Spectrogram pruning

 Hypothesis: Pruning spectrogram field-of-view can reduce computations needed

-Reduce from top (high frequency)
+- Reduce from top (high frequency)
-Reduce from bottom (low frequency)
+- Reduce from bottom (low frequency)
-Reduce in middle?
+- Try subsampling filters on input.
+Equivalent to reducing filterbank bins?

+How to test

-Use LIME to visualize existing networks and get some idea of possibility of reduction
+- Use *LIME* to visualize existing networks to get some idea of possibility of reduction
+- Use *permutation feature importance* on spectrogram bins to quantify importance of each band

+### Stacked 1D instead of 2D

+Hypothesis: Stacked 1D convolutions instead of 2D are more compute efficient

+Ideas:

+- Scattering transform might be good feature for 1D conv?
+Or MFCC.
+Melspectrogram might not be, since information spreads out over bands.

+Related:

+- DS-CNN for KWS by ARM had good results with depthwise-separable CNN (on MFCC).

+## Other

 Can we prune convolutions inside network?
 Prune kernels.
 Prunt weights